 3. Swimming With Whale Sharks

 More than 800 specimens gather to feed on the water's rich plankton, krill and fish eggs.
-This is an amazing and still not well-understood phenomenon since whale sharks are usually considered as solitary creatures.
+This is an amazing and still not well-understood phenomenon since whale sharks are usually considered solitary creatures.

-Seeing these fish is not a given as they don't actually need to resurface to breathe since they're not mammals.
+Seeing these fish is not a given, as they don't actually need to resurface to breathe since they're not mammals.
 If the plankton the whale sharks feed on is carried by currents further down, the fish follow them, out of sight of snorkellers.
 The best way to improve your chances of actually swimming with these animals is to make an advance reservation with a tour company.
-Once your captain spots a pod of whale sharks, it'll then be time to put on your fins grab your snorkel and jump in the water.
+Once your captain spots a pod of whale sharks, it'll then be time to put on your fins, grab your snorkel and jump in the water.
 Tours usually include gear (snorkels, fins, wetsuits), lunch, and it’s possible to just show up and book with one of the many tour providers who advertise their services on the island.

 4. How To Get To The Island